 If you are considering hip replacement surgery, you probably have questions and concerns.
-Following are answers to some of the most frequently asked questions.
+Following are answers to some of the most frequently asked questions about pre-surgery, post-surgery, and rehabilitation.
 If you have others, please don’t hesitate to ask your doctor or other members of your joint replacement team.

 You might be a candidate for hip replacement surgery when other treatments no longer relieve severe pain and loss of function.
 Joint pain and immobility usually occur when the cartilage that protects and cushions the joints wears down.
 When this happens, bones rub directly against each other, causing further damage and pain.